pcockwell/blog/temp.md

 3. Grant access to all IPs unmatched in either of the previous steps

 It is important to note that there are ways to specify IP ranges or have a blanket accept or deny rule in either of these files.
-Our setup for this (even prior to the `tcp-authz-proxy`) is an explicit whitelist in the `hosts.allow` file and a blanket `ALL: ALL` directive in the `hosts.deny` file to subsequently deny any IP not explicitly allowed.
-This is what we recommend for the tightest security.
+Our setup for this is an explicit whitelist in the `hosts.allow` file and a blanket `ALL: ALL` directive in the `hosts.deny` file to subsequently deny any IP not explicitly allowed.
+This is what we recommend for
+the tightest security.

 A `Config` object is created with the names of both of these files, which in turn creates a `HostsFile` object for each of these.
 The `HostsFile` class parses the contents of the file per the specifications, and uses the `Radix` library to generate a data structure that represents the IP space covered by that file.
-The `Config` object uses the Python `asyncio` library to schedule an attempted refresh of these files on a regular interval to pick up any changes.
+It also stores the OS value for the time that file was last modified so that it can provide a smart refresh mechanism since we modify those files regularly to add and remove IP addresses being authorized via `authy-ssh`.
+The `Config` object uses the Python `asyncio` library to schedule an attempted refresh of these files on a regular interval to pick up those changes.
-This is facilitated by storing the OS value indicating the time the file was last modified in order to determine if any change have occured since the initial load.

-The `Config` class also exposes a method to check whether an IP is allowed by codifying the IP authentication process above.
-I've included the code for the `Config` class as a reference point, where the `HOSTS_FILE_REFRESH_INTERVAL_SECONDS` constant is set earlier in the file for easy adjustment.
+Finally, the `Config` object also exposes a method to check if an IP is allowed by codifying the IP authentication process above.
+I've included the code for the config class below, minus the complicated portion that parses IP addresses and adds them to the internal data store.

 ~~~python
 class Config(object):